schaunwheeler/tmt/README.md

-  each text, divided by the total number of sentiment-laden (positive or negative) words; 'subjectivity' gives the total number of sentiment-laden words divided by the total number of words; 'positivity' and 'negativity' give the total of postive or negative words, respectively, divided by the total number of words; 'balance' gives the number of positive words minus the number of negative words, divided by the total number of words.
+  each text, divided by the total number of sentiment-laden (positive or negative) words; 'subjectivity' gives the total number of sentiment-laden words divided by the total number of words; 'positivity' and 'negativity' give the total of positive or negative words, respectively, divided by the total number of words; 'balance' gives the number of positive words minus the number of negative words, divided by the total number of words.

 * `PlotSentiment` takes a vector of texts that have already been scored (and assumes the scores run from negative to positive with zero as a neutral point) and plots the top n words, as measured either by frequency or polarity.
-The default is to use binary measurement - to count a word occurence only once per text.
-If binary is set to FALSE, then the results will reflect total word occurences within the corpus rather than within individual texts.
+The default is to use binary measurement - to count a word occurrence only once per text.
+If binary is set to FALSE, then the results will reflect total word occurrences within the corpus rather than within individual texts.